Connecting Traditional Transport to the Agentic Future

 - AI agents shift interaction from apps to autonomous decision-making systems

-- MCP becomes the bridge that allows agents to discover, understand, and interact with transport systems dynamically
+- MCP becomes the bridge for agents to discover, understand, and interact with transport systems dynamically

-- The winning platforms are not those with the most integrations, but those that translate intent into execution across fragmented systems
+- Winning platforms translate intent into execution across fragmented systems

 - Transport operators must move from passive data providers to active participants in the agent ecosystem